mmehr2/CDDProject2470/README.md

      Minor #3 .. /dev/CDD/CDD128 .. implements a 128-byte buffer<br/>
      Minor #4 .. /dev/CDD/CDD256 .. implements a 256-byte buffer<br/>

   Create /proc/CDD/CDD16 .. /proc/CDD/CDD256 entries .. similar to
   Chapter #4 Question# 1.d,1.e.

   b. ioctl()
     For this assignment question .. on each Minor# CDD ..

-    CMD1 .. print of number of open().<br/>
+    CMD1 .. print of number of open().
       Use a spinlock to protect the open() counter variable.<br/>
-    CMD2 .. print “Buffer Length – Allocated” .. similar to Ch#4 Question# 1.d. ..<br/>
+    CMD2 .. print “Buffer Length – Allocated” .. similar to Ch#4 Question# 1.d. ..
-    CMD3 .. print “Buffer Length – Used” .. similar to Ch#4 Question# 1.e.<br/>
+    CMD3 .. print “Buffer Length – Used” .. similar to Ch#4 Question# 1.e.

   c. llseek() functionality.
-    For this assignment question .. on each Minor# CDD ..<br/>
+    For this assignment question .. on each Minor# CDD ..
     You do need to handle zero or negative offsets in llseek() , and plan for handling SEEK_* flags e.g. SEEK_CUR, SEEK_END